cnohilly/mvc-tech-blog/README.md

-# 14 Model View Controller (MVC): Tech Blog
+# 14 Model View Controller (MVC): Tech Blog - Tech It Out

-Writing about tech can be just as important as making it.
-Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
-A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!
+[Tech It Out](https://tech-it-out-blog.herokuapp.com/) is a simple blog style website where users can create accounts, create posts of their own, and comment on posts.
+Users can use the dashboard to edit posts or to be directed to the page to create a new post.

-Your challenge this week is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-You’ll build this site completely from scratch and deploy it to Heroku.
-Your app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+The goal of this project was to use Node and Express to create a website in which users can create and manipulate the data stored in the backend database with MySQL.
+This follows the MVC paradigm and design structure using Handlebars.js as a template language for the front end webpages, Sequelize for the ORM with MySQL and Express-Session for managing user authentication.

 ## User Story